Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-This intriguing fact support the idea that the GRBs studied with the chemical evolution models by Grieco et al. \cite{grieco2014} might originate from active star formation in massive spheroids at high redshift. \\ The peculiar behaviour of the [$\alpha$/Fe] ratios in spheroids reveals a prolonged plateau, indicating that $\alpha$-elements are overabundant compared to Fe.
-This is explained by the time-delay model\cite{matteucci2001,matteucci2021}, which describes the behavior of abundance ratios based on the production of different elements in various stars with distinct time-scales.
+The peculiar behaviour of the [$\alpha$/Fe] ratios in spheroids reveals a prolonged plateau, indicating that $\alpha$-elements are overabundant compared to Fe.
+This is explained by the time-delay model \cite{matteucci2001,matteucci2021}, which describes the behavior of abundance ratios based on the production of different elements in various stars with distinct time-scales.
 In particular, $\alpha$-elements are primarily produced on short time-scales by CCSNe.
 Conversely, Fe is mainly produced in SNe Ia and is restored over a wide range of time-scales, from 30 Myr to a Hubble time.
 This suggests that if star formation is highly efficient (like in proto-spheroids), CCSNe can produce a significant amount of $\alpha$-enriched ejecta that keeps being incorporated in new stars.
-The interstellar $\alpha$/Fe ratio starts to decrease by the time SNe Ia begin to contribute significantly to the pollution of ISM producting the majority of Fe.
+The interstellar $\alpha$/Fe ratio starts to decrease by the time SNe Ia begin to contribute significantly to the pollution of ISM producing the majority of Fe.
 This can produce high [$\alpha$/Fe] ratios even at high metallicity.
 The opposite scenario occurs when the SFR is low, such as in dwarf galaxies.
 In this case, the enrichment from core-collapse supernovae (CCSNe) is modest.
 When Type Ia supernovae begin to contribute significantly to the overall iron content, the metallicity is still low, as the overall interstellar $\alpha$/Fe ratio.
 As a result, this leads to low [$\alpha$/Fe] ratios at low metallicity.
-This is another confirmation of the predictive power of the [X/Fe] - [Fe/H] diagrams posed as unique tools to constrain the nature of high-redshift objects.\\ Through the use of the abundance ratios between elements produced on different timescales (such as the [$\alpha$/Fe] ratio), from the comparison between the observed and theoretical values vs redshift diagrams, Grieco et al.\cite{grieco2014} could also constrain the formation redshift of the studied GRB hosts and therefore their age, finding values between 15 Myr and 0.3 Gyr.
-This suggested that GRBs could be hosted by galaxies that contained very young stellar populations or that were characterized by very active star formation, and in some cases undergoing their first major star formation episode.
-For other GRB-DLAs samples analysed with a similar method, older ages were found, between 0.6 and 1.5 Gyr \cite{calura2009}.
-The large dynamical range of the ages of similar systems and with comparable models confirms the broad variety of GRB DLAs and the fact that their hosts are likely to include different morphological types and objects with a variety of star formation histories.
-This is also confirmed by the broad range of metallicities showed by the high-redshift sample analysed by Cucchiara et al., which include systems with metallicity between $\sim 1/100 Z_{\odot}$ and nearly solar metallicity, at variance with QSO DLAs at the highest redshifts, which show more frequently low metallicity values. \\ Following on the methods developed by Calura et al.\cite{calura2009} and Grieco et al.\cite{grieco2014} to constrain the nature of GRB hosts, Palla et al. \cite{palla2020} (P20) continued the exploitation of chemical evolution models for galaxies of different morphological types to constrain the nature and the SF history of GRB DLAs.
-As for the sample of GRB hosts, P20 considered systems with a quite large number of observed abundances and which include the five afterglow spectra studied previously with chemical evolution models of galaxies of various morphological types\cite{calura2009,grieco2014}, plus a couple of systems never considered before, namely GRB 120815A \cite{kruehler2013} and GRB 161023A\cite{deugarte2018}.
-Their decision to re-include data already used in previous studies is to compare the results obtained with older prescriptions with their new, more up-to-date ones.
+This is another confirmation of the predictive power of the [X/Fe]--[Fe/H] diagrams posed as unique tools to constrain the nature of high-redshift objects.